tutorgen/hpit_services/README.md

 and `pip` installed as well.
 If you are unfamiliar with either of these libraries I highly encourage you research them, as they will make working with HPIT much simpler.

-Once you have pip and virtualenv installed you can install HPIT by:
+Once you have pip and virtualenv installed you will need to install mongodb.
+On ubuntu type:
+`sudo apt-get install mongodb` On Mac with Brew install mongodb with: `brew install mongodb`

+Then you can begin installalling HPIT by:

 1. Changing to the directory where you have downloaded hpit with: `cd /path/to/project`
 2. Creating a new virtual environment with: `virtualenv my_environment`
 3. Activating that environment with: `source my_environment/bin/activate`
 4. Installing HPIT's dependencies with: `pip install -r requirements.txt`

-Once you have the project dependencies setup you can begin working with HPIT via the HPIT manager.
+Once you have the project dependencies setup spin up a mongodb instance by typing `mongod` in the terminal.
+Then you can begin working with HPIT via the HPIT manager.
 (See below)

 To start the HPIT server type: `python3 manager.py start` and open your browser to http://127.0.0.1:8000.